Teri Garr

-Teri Ann Garr (born December 11, 1944) is an American former actress, dancer, and comedian.
-She frequently appeared in comedic roles throughout her career, which spans four decades and includes over 140 credits in film and television.
-Her accolades include an Academy Award nomination, a BAFTA Award nomination, and a National Board of Review Award.
+Terry Ann Garr (December 11, 1944 – October 29, 2024), known as Teri Garr, was an American actress, comedian and dancer.
+Known for her comedic roles in film and television in the 1970s and 1980s, she often played women struggling to cope with the life-changing experiences of their husbands, children or boyfriends.
+She received nominations for an Academy Award and a British Academy Film Award for her performance in Tootsie (1982), playing a struggling actress who loses the soap opera role of a female hospital administrator to her male friend and acting coach.

-Born in Lakewood, Ohio, Garr was raised in North Hollywood, California.
-She is the third child of a comedic-actor father and a studio costumer mother.
+Garr was raised primarily in North Hollywood, California.
+She was the third child of a comedic-actor father and a studio costumier mother.
 In her youth, Garr trained in ballet and other forms of dance.
-She began her career as a teenager with small roles in television and film in the early 1960s, including appearances as a dancer in six Elvis Presley musicals.
-After spending two years attending college, Garr left Los Angeles, and studied acting at the Lee Strasberg Institute in New York City.
-Her self-described "big break" as an actress was landing a role in the 1968 Star Trek episode "Assignment: Earth" after which she said, "I finally started to get real acting work."
+She began her career as a teenager with small roles in television and film in the early 1960s, including appearances as a dancer in nine Elvis Presley musicals.
+After spending two years attending college, Garr left Los Angeles and studied acting at the Lee Strasberg Institute in New York City.
+She had her breakthrough appearing in the episode Assignment: Earth of Star Trek in 1968.

-Garr gained prominence for her roles in Francis Ford Coppola's thriller The Conversation (1974), Mel Brooks' comedy Young Frankenstein (1974), and Steven Spielberg's science fiction film Close Encounters of the Third Kind (1977).
-She earned an Academy Award nomination for Best Supporting Actress for her role in the Sydney Pollack comedy Tootsie (1982).
-She reunited with Coppola appearing in his musical One from the Heart (1982), starred opposite Michael Keaton in the family film Mr. Mom (1983), and acted in Martin Scorsese's black comedy After Hours (1985).
+After gaining attention for her 1974 roles in Francis Ford Coppola's thriller The Conversation and Mel Brooks's comedy horror Young Frankenstein, Garr became increasingly successful with major roles in Carl Reiner's comedy Oh, God! and Steven Spielberg's science fiction film Close Encounters of the Third Kind (both 1977) and The Black Stallion (1979).
+In the 1980s, she was nominated for the Academy Award for Best Supporting Actress for her comedic role as an acting student in Sydney Pollack's romantic comedy Tootsie, and enjoyed leading roles in Coppola's musical drama One from the Heart (1982), Mr. Mom (1983), and Firstborn (1984).
+She later acted in films such as Martin Scorsese's black comedy After Hours (1985), Let It Ride (1989), Dumb and Dumber (1994), Prêt-à-Porter (1994), Michael (1996), and Ghost World (2001).

-Garr's quick wit and charming banter made her a sought after guest on late-night shows such as The Tonight Show Starring Johnny Carson and Late Night with David Letterman.
-In the 1990s, she appeared in two films by Robert Altman: The Player (1992) and Prêt-à-Porter (1994), followed by supporting roles in Michael (1996) and Ghost World (2001).
-She also appeared on television as Phoebe Abbott in three episodes of the sitcom Friends (1997–98).
-In 2002, Garr announced that she had been diagnosed with multiple sclerosis, the symptoms of which had affected her ability to perform beginning in the 1990s.
-She retired from acting in 2011.
+Garr's quick wit and charming banter made her a sought-after guest on late-night shows such as The Tonight Show Starring Johnny Carson and Late Night with David Letterman.
+On television, she took a guest role as Phoebe Abbott in the sitcom Friends (1997–98).
+In 2002, Garr announced that she had been diagnosed with multiple sclerosis, the symptoms of which had affected her ability to perform.
+She retired from acting in 2011 and died in 2024.